mas-dse-greina/distributed_tensorflow/README.md

 This should work for TF >= 1.4.

 It implements either synchronous and asynchronous parameter updates.
+As seen in the figure above, the asynchronous updates trained much faster than the synchronous ones for this toy example.

 The "data" is just a simple line with random noise.
 You can change the slope and intercept of the line by editing those variables at the top of the [test_dist.py](https://github.com/mas-dse-greina/distributed_tensorflow/blob/master/test_dist.py) file.